strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 This behaviour can be overridden, however.
 If you wish to enforce the use of `writer.exe` to apply the restored settings, or alternatively enforce that the RawAccel GUI application is launched, you can use the `--writer` or `--gui` parameters respectively.
-These parameters must come AFTER the specified profile name, NOT before.
 So for example, if you enter the command `rawaccel-switch quake --gui` when the RawAccel GUI application is NOT currently running, RawAccel Profile Switcher will restore the settings from the `quake` profile and then launch the GUI application.
 The GUI application itself will apply the restored settings to the RawAccel driver.

 Conversely, if the RawAccel GUI application IS already running and you